 U-M students' health service fee (paid as part of tuition) does not cover services received outside UHS.
 Costs for these services are possibly billable to your insurance but you are ultimately responsible for payment.

 Before you go for services outside UHS, get prepared by answering the following questions.

 If you have health insurance:

-3. How will you pay for these services?
+Plan for how you will you pay for these services.
 If you anticipate that payment will be a challenge, see Resources for Financial Assistance and Medical Needs.

 Inform your clinician if you decide to delay services or not get services at all.
 Your clinician can help you understand potential consequences of not getting services and consider potential alternatives.